vigneshd332/FakeDiscordDestroyer/README.md

 ### Behaviour
 <ul>
 <li>The app slows down to 1 request per 2 seconds when theres no response detected.
 If there is a response, then it speeds up to 1 request per 50 milliseconds.</li>
+<li>The reqest data is randomized so database removal operations will be more annoying.</li>
 <li>The default URL in the code returns a 500 error from the webpage regardless of the input so its the understanding that this is intentional from the server side.
 See if you get a 500 when you log the error.
 If you do, then youre good to go.</li>
 </ul>